p1-dta/lazimp/README.md

 function, not the whole framework", the start-up time is speed-up and delayed over the execution of the software.

+Using LazImp, you will reduce the memory usage and the start-up time of your software.

 ## Example

 First, you may have long loading or memory heavy modules to expose in your